In an earlier post, I talked at length about the importance of reducing your expectation gap.

 4. List your super strengths and apply them

-This is an old exercise but it’s still effective today.
-Grab a pen and some paper and literally write down all of your strengths.
+This is an old exercise, but it’s still useful today.
+Grab a pen and some paper and write down all of your strengths.
 It helps to do this with a close friend or family member as it can be hard to step outside of your body and evaluate your skills.

 Don’t hold back in this exercise.
 Are you a great communicator?
 Can you read personalities?
 Are you naturally athletic?
 Good leadership?
 Funny?
 Intelligent?
 Generous?

 Figure out your super strengths, and reorganise your life so that you can maximise your natural talents.
 When you maximise your strengths and minimise your weaknesses, you’ll build your confidence and compare yourself to others less and less.